 - Those who have asthma, neurological conditions, chronic lung disease, or heart disease

 - Those who might already have weakened immune systems due to other medical conditions such as HIV/AIDS

 Primary Care Associates of Texas also understands that some individuals might not be able to receive the flu shot due to health concerns or other conditions that prevent them from doing so.
 The most important step is to speak with your primary care physician about what course of action is best so that you stay protected during the flu season.

 Fortunately, flu vaccines are widely available--from clinics, to hospitals, your doctor’s office, health centers at universities and colleges, and even at your pharmacy.
 Sometimes, your workplace or school might even offer the vaccine.

 You can visit the HealthMap Vaccine Finder to find a local vaccination center near you: https://vaccinefinder.org/

 Get in Touch with Primary Care Associates of Texas

 Primary Care Associates of Texas has several office locations throughout Texas to better serve our patients.
 Whether you need vaccination to protect you from the flu season or have another health concern you wish to discuss with one of our qualified physicians, we are here to help.

 Please contact us today to learn more about health care services!
-We serve Fort Worth, Flower Mound, Arlington, Keller, Burleson, Weatherford, North Richland Hills, Colleyville, Hurst, and the surrounding communities.
+We serve Fort Worth, Flower Mound, Arlington, Keller, Burleson, Weatherford, Fort Worth-Alliance, Colleyville, Hurst, and the surrounding communities.